KarimDahawy/PID-Control-Project/README.md

 | KD_coff          |          1.4         |

 For the throttle, I have designed a PID controller for it as well, but I found that setting it by 0.25 with the above parameters is working perfectly.

+This ![video][video1] shows a full lap using the above PID controller.